-CyberKnife is cleared by the FDA for treatment of tumors and lesions anywhere in the body when radiation therapy is appropriate.
-However, patients should consult their physicians to determine if this treatment approach is right for them.
-Conditions that can be treated with CyberKnife include:
+CyberKnife can be used for the treatment of cancer anywhere in the body when radiation therapy is indicated.
+It is preferred for the treatment of malignant and benign tumors, metastases, arteriovenous malformations, and some functional diseases.
+However, patients should consult their physician to determine if this treatment is right for them.

 Among others, CyberKnife can be used to treat the following conditions: